How To Prep A New Acrylic Nail Brush

 This method will work best on brushes with a larger belly.
-You can watch this video to see how it is done:
+You can watch the video above to see how it is done.

 - Wash your hands with soap and water to get rid of skin oil as this can damage the bristles.